 Researchers are investigating the genetic and environmental contributions to Alzheimer’s and Parkinson’s disease, ADHD, autism, and fetal alcohol syndrome, as well as receptor signaling in the brain.
-Scientists include Renping Zhou, Joan Bennett, Ken Reuhl, John McGann, Dipak Sarkar, Ron Hart, Nancy Fielder, Manny DiCicco-Bloom, Troy Roepke, Gary Aston-Jones, Lori White, and Cheryl Dreyfus.
+Scientists include Renping Zhou, Joan Bennett, Ken Reuhl, John McGann, Dipak Sarkar, Ron Hart, Nancy Fielder, Emanuel DiCicco-Bloom, Troy Roepke, Gary Aston-Jones, Lori White, and Cheryl Dreyfus.

 Researchers are assessing the ability of environmental chemicals including pesticides, mycotoxins, ethanol, and endocrine-acting chemicals to perturb the neurological, metabolic, and reproductive development of offspring.
 Scientists include Helmut Zarbl, Lauren Aleksunes, Dipak Sarkar, Lori White, Troy Roepke, Sally Radovick, Phoebe Stapleton, Mehmet Uzumcu, Andy Babwah, and Emily Barrett.

 Scientists are assessing the effects of environmental chemicals on a variety of species including zebrafish, fruit flies, and other insects and fish and using computational modeling approaches.
 Scientists include Keith Cooper, Lori White, Joan Bennett, Yana Bromberg, Mark Robson, Joanna Burger, Hao Zhu, and Stephen Burley.